 About the Exchanges

 Gemini is a digital currency exchange, launched in 2015, with headquarters in New York City.
 It allows users to buy, sell, and store digital currencies.
 It was founded by the Winklevoss twins – Cameron and Tyler, which is why they chose that particular name for their company.

 These are the same guys who in 2008 sued Mark Zuckerberg for stealing their ConnectU idea for creating a social networking site, and later on founding Facebook.
 They have always been crypto enthusiasts, so after winning the case they invested in large amounts of Bitcoin with the money made from the lawsuit.
 They founded Gemini soon after, to profit from the growing cryptocurrency trends.

 Despite being fairly new on the digital market, Gemini has earned its place among the highly esteemed exchanges in the crypto sphere, as it boasts some of the largest daily trading volumes.

-Operating as a NY-based exchange, it’s regulated by the New York State Department of Financial Services (NYSDFS).
+Operating in the United States, Gemini is regulated by the New York State Department of Financial Services (NYSDFS).
 This makes it compulsory for them to adhere to established regulations such as consumer protection, anti-money laundering, and high-tech cybersecurity set by the NYSDFS.
 As a result, Gemini has attracted the attention of many institutional and high-volume traders in the crypto sphere.

 Coinbase has been operating as a crypto exchange since 2012, founded by software engineers Brian Armstrong and Fred Ehrsam, and since then it has acquired a reputation as one of the first licensed and reliable platforms for trading cryptocurrencies.
 The corporate headquarters are currently located in San Francisco, California.
-According to their official website, Coinbase is now available in 100+ countries around the world and figures as the most trusted place for crypto in the States.
+According to their official website, Coinbase is now available in 100+ countries around the world and figures as the most trusted place for crypto in the United States.